The minimal-emacs.d project is a lightweight and optimized Emacs base (init.el

 - Increases the amount read from processes in a single chunk.

-for improved startup time and package load time. - Prefers loading newer compiled files.
+- Prefers loading newer compiled files.

 - Reduces startup screen and message noise, including removing the “For information about GNU Emacs…” message.